mpinardi/cucumber-performance/README.md

 These scripts can be used to develop the features themselves but also drive automated tests.

 ### The issue?
-So you now have a working functional automation test suite.
+So, you now have a working functional automation test suite.
-But you want to do a performance test.
-This would require either rewriteing your existing functional tests or copying a bunch of code.
+But you want to run a performance test.
+This would require either rewriting your existing functional tests or copying a bunch of code.
-Also you would need to create a performance test harness.
+Also, you would need to create a performance test harness.

 Most likely each team will end up with something that is project specific and doesn't use the existing functional code base.

 ### The fix
-Cucumber Perf provides a level of automation ontop of Cucumber.
+Cucumber Perf provides a level of automation on top of Cucumber.
-Its a implimentation of a new concept (as far as i know) called Concurrent Behavior Driven Testing (CBDT).
+It’s an implementation of a new concept (as far as I know) called Concurrent Behavior Driven Testing (CBDT).

 Cucumber perf provides a means to use your existing functional code without writing a single line of code.
 It provides the ability to run performance simulations with support for common load testing features: